Internal gravity waves in stratified flows with and without vortical modes: Results

-Moreover, normalizing the wave's energy by the total energy (i.e. including vortical modes energy) would have mask the presence of waves in the simulation with vortical modes, since they represent an important part of the energy (Figure~\ref{fig:spectra_ratio_khkz}$(a)$). $\Ewaver$ is depicted on Figure~\ref{fig:ratioEwaves_khkz}$(c)$-$(d)$.
+Normalizing the wave energy by the total energy (i.e. including vortical modes energy) would have mask the presence of waves in the simulation with vortical modes, since they represent an important part of the energy (Figure~\ref{fig:spectra_ratio_khkz}$\rm (a)$).
+The wave energy ratio $\Ewaver(k_h,k_z)$ is depicted on Figure~\ref{fig:ratioEwaves_khkz}$\rm (a)$-$\rm (b)$.
 We observe that $\Ewaver$ tends to be higher for simulations without vortical modes, but removing vortical modes does not change the variations of $\Ewaver$ in the $(k_h,k_z)$ plane for these simulations.
-As we could have expected from previous works \cite{yokoyama_energy-based_2019} and the previous subsections, we observe that $\Ewaver$ is higher in the buoyancy range, in particular where $\chi_{L, \kk} \leq 1/3$.
-Yet, we also observe that $\Ewaver$ tends to be bigger at very specific angles, smaller than the forcing angle $\theta_f$.
-This accumulation of internal gravity wave's energy at specific propagation angles has been reported in earlier studies (see e.g. \cite{maffioli_signature_2020}).
+As we could have expected from previous works \cite{yokoyama_energy-based_2019} and the previous subsections, $\Ewaver$ is higher in the buoyancy range, in particular where $\chi_{\kk} \leq 1/3$.
+Yet, $\Ewaver$ tends to be bigger at very specific angles, smaller than the forcing angle $\theta_f$.
+This accumulation of internal gravity wave energy at specific propagation angles has been reported in earlier studies (see e.g. \cite{maffioli_signature_2020}).
 In the present simulations, we can explain this by invoking Triadic Resonance Instabilities (TRI) between internal gravity waves \cite{brouzet_internal_2016}, in particular the PSI \cite{mccomas_resonant_1977,muller_nonlinear_1986}.
-Considering that a primary wave of frequency $\omega_f = \omega_0^* = N \sin \theta_f$ is excited by the forcing, and then decay into two daughter waves of frequency $\omega_1^*$ according to the PSI mechanism, we can deduce $\omega_1^*$ and the associated propagation angle $\theta_1^*$:
+Considering that a primary wave of frequency $\omega_f = \omega_0^* = N \sin \theta_f$ is excited by the forcing, and then decays into two daughter waves of the same frequency $\omega_1^*$ according to the PSI mechanism, we can deduce $\omega_1^*$ and the associated propagation angle $\theta_1^*$: